gshanemiller/congestion/README.md

 the rate mismatch at the bottleneck queue.
 ```

 eRPC [7] uses Intel's `rdtsc()` to take time stamps eventually converting those measurements to microseconds when Timely's update function is run.
+What you use and how you use it depends on eliminating the serialization time.
+HW timestamps are strongly preferred because Timely only works if RTTs are accurate.
 [1,3] uses NIC provided timestamps.
 RTT is defined in [3] section 3.1:

 ```
 RTT = t_completion - t_send - Seg/NLR